 Garlic-Infused Olive Oil

-I recently made a recipe for a classic Caesar salad that was topped with garlic-infused olive oil-baked croutons.
+I recently made a recipe for a classic Caesar salad topped with garlic-infused olive oil-baked croutons.
 I liked the idea of the garlic-infused oil and wanted to try making it again for other uses.
 I found a recipe on Epicurious that slowly cooked the whole garlic cloves in cold olive oil until the garlic was golden but not burned and I thought that sounded tasty.
-The result was a delicious garlicky oil that tastes wonderful when cooking or roasting, as well as drizzling on salads and veggies right before serving.
-We also found that the potato bread was terrific dipped in this garlic-infused oil.
-I am looking forward to making more flavor-infused oils–next time with herbs!
+The result was a delicious garlicky oil that tasted wonderful when cooking or roasting, drizzling on salads and veggies right before serving.
+We also found that potato bread was terrific dipped in this garlic-infused oil.
+I’m looking forward to making more flavor-infused oils–next time with herbs!

 How to Make Garlic-Infused Olive Oil